Social Justice Overview

-At each service, we pass an offertory basket in which all proceeds collected are split between the social justice outreach of the church and a specific organization.
-Congregant(s) may nominate an organization to receive half of the offering plate donations from First Unitarian for the 2 months the organization is designated.
-In addition, the nominator is asked to develop at least two volunteer opportunities with the organization.
+At each service, we pass an offertory basket in which all proceeds collected are split between the social justice outreach of the church and two community partner organizations.
+Congregant(s) may nominate an organization to receive one quarter of the offering plate donations from First Unitarian for a year.
+In addition, the nominator works with the organization throughout the year to develop volunteer opportunities with the organization.

 - Learn more about the process for nominating an organization to be a Community Outreach Partner

 - Learn more about our past Community Outreach Partners